taiga2002/weather_rest_api/README.md

 # Weather REST API

 ## Overview
-This Weather REST API, developed in Python, serves as a bridge between users and the Japan Meteorological Agency's weather data.
+This Weather REST API, developed in Python and FastAPI, serves as a bridge between users and the Japan Meteorological Agency's (気象庁) weather data.
 Utilizing SQLite for database management, it offers an efficient way to store and retrieve weather information.

 ## Features
 - Fetch and store weather data from the Japan Meteorological Agency.